The best hotels in Lake Como

 The village piazza is low-key and the restaurants around it serve the actual locals.
 There's a small beach below the church.
 Ferries stop regularly at Lenno Pier.
 Bellagio is 25 minutes north, Como is 45 minutes south.
 It's genuinely easy to use as a base for the whole lake.

-Lake Como's best neighborhoods
+Lake Como's best hotel regions

 Prioritize Varenna or Tremezzo if you want the real lake experience.
 Como city is convenient but it's the least scenic stop on the water.